Real-life socceroo stops play during Australian football match

 The Australian national football team competing at the World Cup are called the Socceroos – but a different kind of socceroo has dominated a pitch for half an hour in Canberra during a women’s match.

-The misguided kangaroo made its first appearance on the field at half time during a match between Canberra’s two top teams – Capital Football Club and Belconnen United.
+The misguided kangaroo made its first appearance on the field at half time during a match between Canberra’s two top teams – Canberra Football Club and Belconnen United.

 The male eastern grey kangaroo bounded back during the second half, indifferent to efforts to drive him away and delaying play for 32 minutes.

-Capital official Amber Harvey said: “It was just a real menace.
+Canberra official Amber Harvey said: “It was just a real menace.

 “A few people came close to it to see if they could maybe get it to move on.
 It stood up pretty tall.
 I think it was just over 6ft, so they backed off pretty quickly.
 But I don’t think anyone was alarmed too much by it.”